SufyanG20/E-Commerce-Appication/README.md

 # E-Commerce-Appication
-A text based e-commerce application built in Java
+A terminal based e-commerce application built in Java